wapcaplet/CCataSound/README.md

 ## Style and indentation

-The readability of many languages benefits each inner logical block is indented at the same level.
+The readability of many languages benefits when each inner logical block is indented at the same level.
 However, Csound is oriented less toward nested logical flow, and more toward connecting inputs to outputs via some opcodes; it benefits more from indentation that emphasizes visual alignment of these operations.

 Consider this `Whiff` instrument with plain indentation nesting (like C++ or Python might use):